Randomized Phase II Trial in Early Relapsing or Refractory Follicular Lymphoma

 lenalidomide, or combination chemotherapy work in treating patients with grade I-IIIa

 follicular lymphoma that has come back or does not respond to treatment.
-Monoclonal
+Immunotherapy with

-spread.
-Umbralisib may stop the growth of cancer cells by blocking some of the enzymes needed
+may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.

-for cell growth.
-Biological therapies, such as lenalidomide, use substances made from living
+Biological therapies, such as lenalidomide, use substances made from living organisms that

-organisms that may stimulate or suppress the immune system in different ways and stop cancer
+may stimulate or suppress the immune system in different ways and stop cancer cells from

-cells from growing.
-Drugs used in chemotherapy, such as cyclophosphamide, doxorubicin
+growing.
+Drugs used in chemotherapy, such as cyclophosphamide, doxorubicin hydrochloride,

-hydrochloride, vincristine sulfate, and prednisone, work in different ways to stop the growth
+vincristine sulfate, prednisone, and bendamustine, work in different ways to stop the growth

 of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping